 I am a learning scientist and human-computer interaction researcher focusing on enabling students to overcome obstacles to effective participation in their learning process.
-I receive my PhD from Carnegie Mellon
+I received my PhD from Carnegie Mellon

-the summer of 2015 and am advised by Dr. Carolyn Rosť
+in the autumn of 2015 and was advised by Dr. Carolyn Rosť

 .
 As a Program for Interdisciplinary

 fellow, I take an interdisciplinary approach to answering research questions, adopting various research methods such as experimental design, protocol analysis, statistical analysis, log analysis, and interviews.
 My past research focused on applying systemic functional linguistics to analyzing student language in computer-supported collaborative learning contexts and my current work explores how to leverage educational technology to reduce student evaluation anxiety and increase help seeking.